carriepresley/carriepresley/README.md

 # Hey, what's up?
 I'm Carrie.

-The number-crunching, tech-swooning, mistake-making, always-learning, creator and rebel to the norm.
+The number-crunching, tech-swooning, mistake-making, always-learning, creator and not fitting into a norm.

 While navigating through my professional experiences in corporate accounting and math education, I was constantly expanding on current software and creatively experimenting with software development.